StarGate01/chrzwatch-firmware/README.md

  - *(Required)* Install **Visual Studio Code** (https://code.visualstudio.com/) and the **PlatformIO** (https://platformio.org/) extension.
 Then use the `i6hrc` / `i6hrc_debug` env for deployment, or the `nrf52_dk_debug` env for debugging on a NRF52-DK board.

+    **Important:** Since this project uses a fork of Mbed that is not yet supported by PlatformIO, you have to [initialize the builder environment](https://community.platformio.org/t/support-for-mbed-os-6-stable-and-mature-apis-cloud-services-support-enhancements-to-the-bare-metal-profile/15079/10) by opening up a "`PlatformIO Core CLI`" in VSCode and running

+    ```
+    $ pio system info
+    ```

+    to print some information about your platformIO installation.
+Copy the python executable path and then install the required python packages:

+    ```
+    $ <python path> -m pip install -r patch/requirements.txt
+    ```

  - *(Required)* Install the `patch` command line utility, this might ship with `git`, depending on your distribution.

  - *(Required)* Install **OpenOCD** (http://http://openocd.org/), this is probably available via your package manager